When it comes to energy-efficient HVAC installation in East Syracuse, there’s good news for homeowners at tax time.

 Yes, there’s a lifetime maximum credit of $500 per home.
-This means if you have taken this credit in past years, you should reduce any credit you previously claimed.
+This means if you have taken this credit in past years, you are required to reduce any credit you previously claimed.

-If you’ve already claimed the highest amount, you won’t be eligible for any additional reductions through this expansion.
+If you’ve previously claimed the highest amount, you aren’t eligible for any additional incentives with this continuation.

-Tax reductions are limited for a couple of eligible items:
+Tax reductions are restricted for a couple of participating items:

 - Windows and skylights—$200